alan2207/bulletproof-react/docs/security.md

 #### PBAC (Permission based access control)

-Sometimes RBAC is not enough.
-Some of the operations should be allowed only by the owner of the resource.
+Sometimes RBAC is not enough when you need a more granular solution.
+For example, some of the operations should be allowed only by the owner of the resource.
 For example user's comment - only the author of the comment should be able to delete it.
 That's why you might want to use PBAC, as it is more flexible.

 For RBAC protection you can use the `RBAC` component by passing allowed roles to it.
 On the other hand if you need more strict protection, you can pass policies check to it.